 - Aesthetically pleasing yet functional design – leading to higher patient acceptance, contributing to a homelier environment and helping address infection control requirements

-- Hoist design meets and extensive variety of needs, including extra tall and bariatric users based on extra lifting height option.
+- Hoist design meets an extensive variety of needs, including extra tall and bariatric users based on additional available lifting height.

 Flexibility to meet the needs of any care environment – the modular track system means you can have straight, curved and XY (full coverage) configurations.